themobilecompany/Bullfrog/README.md

 ### More info
 This tool connects to the [Glassfrog Api](https://github.com/holacracyone/glassfrog-api/tree/API_v3) to download all People, Circles and Roles, and their connections.
 These are imported into a local database, and values are updated when imported again (either manually via the web interface, or via a scheduled cronjob).
-The web interface allows logged in users (credentials to be created via the /admin interface) to administer and review Attention Points per RoleFiller and Sub-Circle.
+The web interface allows logged in users to administer and review Attention Points per RoleFiller and Sub-Circle.
 The assigned Attention Points of RoleFillers in nested circles propagate up the parent circle, showing as "assigned attention points" of the sub-circles.

 ### Dependencies and Requirements